aiidaplugins/aiida-wien2k/README.md

 ## Questions
 * AIIDA <-> ASE <-> WIEN2k structure converter.
 * what to do with the APW specific parameters (RMT, r0 etc ) that are stored in the struct file?
+* looping over volumes: Should we call something from AIIDA or just write our own loop and store the data?